-Section 42(m)(1)(B)(iii) of the Code requires that a qualified allocation plan provide a procedure the agency (or an agent or other private contractor of such agency, ("Authorized Delegate") will follow in monitoring for noncompliance with the provisions of Section 42 and to notify the IRS of such noncompliance.
-The compliance monitoring process will determine if a project is in compliance with the requirements of the LIHTC Program pursuant to Section 1.42-5 of the Treasury Regulations.
+Section 42(m)(1)(B)(iii) of the Code requires that a qualified allocation plan provide a procedure that the Authority or its authorized agentthe agency (or an agent or other private contractor of such agency, ("Authorized Delegate") will follow in monitoring for noncompliance with the provisions of Section 42 and to notify the IRS of such noncompliance.
+The compliance monitoring process will determine if a project is in compliance with the requirements of the Code and all applicable regulations, revenue rulings, procedures and notices promulgated thereunderLIHTC Program pursuant to Section 1.42-5 of the Treasury Regulations.
 The Authority's monitoring process is outlined in the Low-Income Housing Tax Credit Compliance Manual which can be downloaded from the Authorized Delegate's website.
 Please refer to the Compliance Manual for detailed monitoring information.
 The Authority's compliance monitoring requirements apply to all tax credit projects, including those financed with tax-exempt bonds.
-The IRS has published guidance for state housing credit agencies, Guide for Completing Form 8823, Low-Income Housing Credit Agencies Report of Noncompliance or Building Disposition, effective January 2011.
+The IRS has published guidance for state housing credit agencies, Guide for Completing Form 8823.
+Low Income Housing Credit Agencies Report of Noncompliance or Building Disposition, effective January 2011.
 The purpose of the Guide is to standardize the treatment of non-compliance issues and it includes instructions for completing Form 8823 and guidelines for determining noncompliance and reporting dispositions.
 If an owner fails to comply with the requirements of the Code and the Regulations promulgated thereunder, the Authority will notify the IRS of such noncompliance by filing Form 8823.
 Owners and management agents of developments placing in service are required to attend the Authority's Tax Credit Compliance Monitoring Conference at least six months prior to the first building's Placed-In-Service date.
 However, if the owner and agent have previously attended this Conference, within the last three years, the attendance requirement may be waived with Authority approval.